BunmiFash/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that changes thr working directory to the home directory
+This code displays contents of a working directory in long format